 For Belgian resident individuals who acquire and hold Shares as a private investment, the Belgian dividend withholding tax fully discharges their personal income tax liability.
 They may nevertheless elect to report the dividends in their personal income tax return.
 Where such individual opts to report them, dividends will normally be taxable at the lower of the generally applicable 30 percent Belgian withholding tax rate on dividends or at the progressive personal income tax rates applicable to the taxpayer's overall declared income.
 If the beneficiary reports the dividends, any income tax due on such dividends will not be increased by local surcharges.
-In addition, if the dividends are reported, the dividend withholding tax levied at source may be credited against the personal income tax due and is reimbursable to the extent that it exceeds the personal income tax due, provided that the dividend distribution does not result in a reduction in value of or a capital loss on the Shares.
+In addition, if the dividends are reported, the dividend withholding tax levied at source may be credited against the personal income tax due, provided that the dividend distribution does not result in a reduction in value of or a capital loss on the Shares.
 The latter condition is not applicable if the individual can demonstrate that he has held the Shares in full legal ownership for an uninterrupted period of 12 months prior to the payment or attribution of the dividends.